-If any hoggets were big enough to put to the ram and got pregnant, they will need extra high energy feed during the next few months in the form of concentrates.
-Hopefully they won’t be carrying twins, as these lambs are always small and hard to keep alive.
+If any hoggets were big enough to put to the ram and got pregnant, they will need extra high-energy feed during the next few months in the form of concentrates.
+Hopefully, they will not be carrying twins, as these hogget’s lambs are always small and hard to keep alive.
 But hogget twinning is increasing in today’s breeds, which is far too big a strain on them and causing high death rates among the lambs.
 So generally, don’t put hoggets to the ram if you can keep them separate at mating.

 Lice can be a problem in winter if sheep have not been pre-winter shorn.
 If you see sheep rubbing on fences, then have a good look around their neck and back line for lice.
 They will need treating, and again with over 20 products on the market, take your vet’s advice as lice too are on the way to developing resistance to chemicals.

-If you shear about now (wool needs to be a minimum of 100mm long), make sure you are prepared for bad weather by having shelter and some feed saved up for any ewes off-shears.
-Good preparation of the wool clip is important and justified despite the pathetic prices this year.
+If you shear about now (pre-lamb) wool needs to be a minimum of 100mm long, make sure you are prepared for bad weather by having shelter and some feed saved up for any ewes off-shears.
+Good preparation of the wool clip is important and justified despite the pathetic prices.
 Let the shearer take the wool.

-Thistles in wool have become a major problem in the recent dry years, as sheep have been working hard to find feed.
-So take time to remove all dead plant material from wool.
+Thistles in wool have become a major problem in the recent dry years, as sheep have been working hard to find a feed.
+So take time to remove all dead plant material from wool at shearing.

-The most important job in May and the coming winter is to give priority feed to all young stock.
-If you don’t then they will never reach their target weights and their lifetime production will be grossly reduced.
+The most important job in May and the coming winter is to give priority feed to young stock.
+If you don’t, then they will never reach their target weights and their lifetime production will be grossly reduced.